 We are subject to diligence and other obligations under the Novo Agreement.
 Our obligations under the Novo Agreement are secured by collateral, which includes certain intellectual property rights, including all of our intellectual property rights relating to Fovista and regulatory approvals, if any, of Fovista.
 If we fail to satisfy our diligence obligations or breach any other of our obligations under the Novo Agreement and fail to cure the breach within any applicable grace period, Novo A/S could declare an event of default.
 In such event, Novo A/S could seek to foreclose on the collateral securing our obligations.
 If Novo A/S successfully does so, we would lose our rights to develop and commercialize Fovista.
-Our obligations under the Novo Agreement and the pledge of our intellectual property rights in and regulatory approvals, if any, of Fovista as collateral under such agreement may limit our ability to obtain debt financing.
+Our obligations under the Novo Agreement may limit our ability to obtain debt financing.